 After scanning, the next step is importing the point clouds into CADMATIC and publishing them in the project.
 This is done by the project administrator.
 “Importing works flawlessly and quickly, whilst the instructions on how this should be done are clear,” Ernst-Jan says.
 Then, 3D remodeling can be started to create a concept design.
 After the concept design has been created and an optimal solution has been chosen, detailed engineering can be started.

 After detailed engineering, a complete production package including the design and detailed material specification is delivered to the customer.
 The customer conducts the installation and commissioning as they wish.
 After installation, ongoing support and service is delivered.
 In all these phases, CADMATIC eBrowser comes in handy for project reviewing, taking measurements and making markups.

-“We can’t do without eBrowser.
+“We can’t do without the eBrowser.
 It is essential for us to use it for reviewing, to check the retrofitting we have done and to do collision checks.
-Moreover, it is the ideal tool to show the customer what the engine room, or pump room, or deck will look like with the BWT system installed.
-Any changes are easily made at this stage if required, which minimizes rework or surprises on site,” explains Willem.
+More over it is the ideal tool to present to the customer, how his engine room (or pump room, or deck) will look like with the BWT system installed.
+Any changes are easily made in this stage if required, and this minimizes rework or surprises at site,” explains Willem.

 Sea cooling water system replacement of a Special Purpose Vessel executed in CuNiFer.

 Goltens Groningen has completed over 380 BWT projects.
 One of the latest projects was the installation of ballast water treatment for the HNLMS Snellius, a hydrographic survey vessel of the Royal Dutch Navy.
 For this project, Royal Niestern Sander did the installation, making use of eBrowser as well.